Constraints on the dark sector from electroweak precision observables: Electroweak observables

-The left-right asymmetry parameters $A_{\ell}$, $A_c$, and $A_b$ can be written at the tree level as \be A_f^{\rm tree} = \frac{2 v_f/a_f}{1 + (v_f/a_f)^2}\, . \ee Here we do not relate $A_f$ to the effective weak mixing angle $\sin^2\theta_{\rm eff}$, because the dark photon corrections to the couplings in Eq.~(\ref{eq:gf-V-A}) cannot be simply represented by a change in the Weinberg angle~\cite{Thomas:2022qhj}.
+Here we do not relate $A_f$ to the effective weak mixing angle $\sin^2\theta_{\rm eff}$, because the dark photon corrections to the couplings in Eq.~(\ref{eq:gf-V-A}) cannot be simply represented by a change in the Weinberg angle~\cite{Thomas:2022qhj}.